-She has done a great job of producing and selling some horses of her own including competing her horse Rossdaragh Top Quality to CCI1*.
-And is looking forward to competing her own horse Pebbles in his début season of eventing in 2017.
+As well as doing the backing of the Queenhome babies along with Amy, Kirsty has also done a great job of producing and selling some horses of her own, including Rossdaragh Top Quality to CCI1*.
+She is looking forward to competing her own horse Pebbles in his début season of eventing in 2017.

 Kirsty is a bright and fun character who is always happy to help and is an invaluable member of the team here at Queenholme.
 She is hard-working and diligent, and has travelled to various events across Europe with Mark and Tanya, including Burghley Horse Trials and the Young Horse Championships at Le Lion.

 Fiddy has been shoeing Mark and Tanya's horses since 2009.
 He is a regular fixture on a Monday where he can be found taking over one of the wash boxes to ply his trade.

 Matthew Barlow BVM&S MRCVS